benmiller314/dsam2024fall/schedule.md

 <a id="current"></a>
 <h3 id="week-01"><a href='plans/week-01'>Week 1: Mon, Aug 26</a> – Digital + Studies</h3>

-**Schedule a meeting with Ben** for some time next week (that isn't Monday) to talk about possible objects for you to process and present on.
+**Schedule a meeting with Ben** for some time next week (that isn't Monday) to talk about possible sources/objects for you to process and present on.
 See the [office hours](office) page for how to claim a slot or request an alternative if the usual slots won't work for you.

 Before that meeting, ideally by this Friday, **watch**:
 * Posner, Miriam.
 “How Did They Make That?
 The Video!”
 Miriam Posner's Blog, April 17, 2014. <a href="http://miriamposner.com/blog/how-did-they-make-that-the-video/">http://miriamposner.com/blog/how-did-they-make-that-the-video/</a>.